jasonwillschiu/mllp-spammer/README.md

 ## How to Use
-Copy the Python file you want to use to your machine.
+1. Copy the Python file you want to use to your machine.

+    a.
 If you’re using an Axiom version

+        i.
 Sign up to Axiom hobby tier.
-You’ll get 2 datasets and at least 100GB to play with Create API Token >> Settings > API tokens > New API Token Install the dependencies and create “.env” file with the Axiom API_TOKEN=[my_token_value] Install Python dependencies (Assumes Python version 3+) Run via command line python3 mllp_spammer.py [flags] More details below
+You’ll get 2 datasets and at least 100GB to play with

+        ii.
+Create API Token >> Settings > API tokens > New API Token

+        iii.
+Install the dependencies and create “.env” file with the Axiom API_TOKEN=[my_token_value]

+2. Install Python dependencies (Assumes Python version 3+)
+3. Run via command line python3 mllp_spammer.py [flags]

+More details below

 ### Scenario 1 - mllp_spammer.py basic usage